kirikae/dotfiles/README.md

 `git clone https://github.com/kirikae/dotfile --recursive` This should clone any of the sub-repos (primarily vim plugins).
 This may change in the future as I better organise everything.

+NOTE: This has been tested and whatnot on a Fedora 28 Minimal install.

 Thanks to Original Authors
 --------------------------
 Many different people have inspired the configuration and content of these dotfiles.